emrecodding/Optimization-LP/README.md

 # Optimization with Pyomo
 ### Here is a Linear Problem for assignment with pyomo, gurobi.

-### In this part, I chose some sample datas for application.
+### In this part, I chose some datas for application.

 ### There are some goods and plants which can produce them.
 The hours column means the necessary hours to produce 100 kg.